LaustinSpayce/urlshortenerexercise/README.md

 And it will run a script to create a shortened URL for you.

+You can then access the application at http://localhost:8000/

 It'll shorten any text, not validating that a link already exists or is valid.

 There's no check for duplication of the shortened URL because it's very very unlikely there would be any overlap.